ministryofjustice/security-guidance/docs/user-access-control-policy.md

 ## System and Application Access Control

-`POLACP007:` The MoJ **SHALL** strive to prevent unauthorised access to systems and applications, as described in the following subsections.
+`POLACP007:` The MoJ **SHALL** strive to prevent unauthorised user access to systems and applications, as described in the following subsections.

 ### Information Access Restrictions

-`POLACP008:` Access to information and application system functions **SHALL** be restricted by following access control policies and procedures.
+`POLACP008:` User access to information and application system functions **SHALL** be restricted by following access control policies and procedures.

 `POLACP009:` In particular, System Designers and Administrators **SHALL** use adequate authentication techniques to identify with confidence user access to their system or data, using the principle of "least privilege".
 Refer to the guidance on [Authorisation](authorisation.md) for more detail.